wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab4.md

 a.
 You have to use Customer Activity Record (CAR) depository instead of Customer Session Record (CSR); and
 b.
 You have to use Activity Start Timestamp instead of Realtime Contact Timestamp to create the Formula

-Steps 1 to 14 are updated and different from video
+Steps 1 to 14 are updated with latest instructions.
+Please ignore steps provided in video
 1. Create a CAR report and set it as a Realtime report with a refresh set to 3 seconds
 2. On the Row Segment select Queue Name.
 3. Drag Contact Session ID to Profile Variables and set a `filter` here for calls that are connected.
 If you cannot find 'connected' option in the drop-down menu, type 'connected' under Field